OCA/account-invoicing/purchase_stock_picking_return_invoicing/README.rst

 #.
 Go back to the purchase order.
 Press the button *Create Bill* to create
    the vendor bill.
 #.
 The proposed vendor bill will be proposed for the quantity received.
 The
-   *Billing Status* is now 'No Bill to Receive'
+   *Billing Status* is now 'Fully Billed'
 #.
 Go to the original incoming shipment
 #.
 Press the button *Return*.
 #.
 In the wizard *Reverse Transfer* set *Quantity* to the quantity to be